We are not currently accepting cases for this lawsuit

 - Several restrictions will prevent Purdue from marketing and distributing opioids as freely, in the US and other parts of the world.

 - Future revenue from OxyContin will be placed in a trust, where it will then go to communities dealing with the effects of the opioid epidemic.

 In spite of these changes, some states and communities see the settlement as a drop in the bucket.
 The federal Council of Economic Advisers estimates that, from 2015 through 2018 alone, the opioid epidemic cost $2.5 trillion, including additional health care and law enforcement resources and decreased productivity from citizens.

 Beyond Purdue Pharma, other drug companies who played a role in the opioid epidemic have also proposed settlements: Johnson & Johnson and Teva Pharmaceuticals listed $48 billion to be distributed over a period of 18 years.
 This motion follows a settlement Teva reached with two Ohio counties last year.

 Millions of Americans became addicted to opioids after doctors prescribed them for a range of seemingly minor conditions or post-surgical recovery.
 Yet, Purdue and other entities claimed from the beginning that these drugs managed pain better than traditional painkillers and were not addictive.
 In the aftermath, many families have dealt with the cost of addiction.

-Potential claimants can go to www.PurduePharmaClaims.com to submit their claim and see a full list of the drugs in question.
+Potential claimants can go to the www.PurduePharmaClaims.com to submit their claim and see a full list of the drugs in question.
 The entity’s address and contact information are also listed below: